-During the mid to late 1800, scientists gained a greater understanding of the sources & effects of drinking water contaminants, especially those that were not visible to naked eye.
-In 1800's Louis Pasteur demonstrated the germ theory of disease, which explained how microorganism could transmit disease through media like water.
-During the late nineteen & twentieth century's concerns regarding drinking water quality continued to focus mostly on disease causing microbes known as pathogenic bacteria in public water supplies.
+During the mid to late 1800, scientists gained a greater understanding of the sources & effects of drinking water contaminants, especially those that were not visible to the naked eye.
+In the 1800's Louis Pasteur demonstrated the germ theory of disease, which explained how microorganisms could transmit disease through media like water.
+During the late nineteen & twentieth centuries, concerns regarding drinking water quality continued to focus mostly on disease-causing microbes known as pathogenic bacteria in public water supplies.

-It was known that turbidity is not only the aesthetic problem, particles in source water such as fecal matter, could harbor pathogens.
-Therefore, filtration was established as an effecting mean of removing these particles.
-The clean & reliable water supply requirement was not recognized, until the second half of nineteen century, when the nature of infectious disease was first recognized.
+It was known that turbidity is not only an aesthetic problem, particles in source water such as fecal matter, could harbor pathogens.
+Therefore, filtration was established as an effective means of removing these particles.
+The clean & reliable water supply requirement was not recognized, until the second half of the nineteen century, when the nature of infectious disease was first recognized.
 The water supply becomes the major source to transmit these diseases.
 Therefore, proper treatment of water becomes essential.
-The process of making water suitable for certain use such as domestic, industrial or any other use is called treatment of water.
+The process of making water suitable for certain use such as domestic, industrial, or any other use is called the treatment of water.

 Also See: Hospital Waste

 The degree & type of treatment depends on the source of water & the purpose for which the water is required.
-Generally the water from surface source is treated conventionally to make it suitable for domestic as well as industrial use.
-The ground water is generally suitable for drinking purposes but should be treated for industrial use to remove the hardness of water.
+Generally, the water from surface sources is treated conventionally to make it suitable for domestic as well as industrial use.
+The groundwater is generally suitable for drinking purposes but should be treated for industrial use to remove the hardness of the water.

 Purpose of Waste Water Treatment